The City encourages residents and visitors to help keep our natural environment clean and litter free.

 Illegal dumping is deliberate littering in a variety of settings, including streets, parks, building site bins, vacant land, bushland, reserves, industrial and building sites and outside shops and median strips.

-You can report illegal dumping by calling (08) 9394 5000 or by email.
+Report illegal dumping by calling (08) 9394 5000 or by email.
 Please provide as much detail as possible including registration plates, make of vehicle and description of offender and items dumped.
 Reports are investigated and can result in an infringement or court prosecution.

 The City's Removal of Rubbish, Refuse and Disused Materials Local Law was established to ensure that properties are maintained in a manner that is in keeping with the amenity of the area.